Kellie's Castle

 Top View Of The Stairs To The Garden At Kellie's Castle

-Top View Of The Stairs To The Garden At Kellie’s Castle – Photo by Travelswithsun
+Top View Of The Stairs To The Garden – Photo by Travelswithsun

 • Explore the grounds and the rooms – including the 6-storey tower, basement wine cellar and elevator shaft!

-Note: For educational purposes, some of the rooms have been decorated to resemble their intended design if the mansion had been completed during William-Kellie-Smith’s time.
+Note: For educational purposes, one of the rooms has been decorated to show how it would have looked if it had been completed during William-Kellie-Smith’s time.

 Read more: HOGA Gaharu Tea Valley Gopeng: Another Place To Try Tea For Tea Lovers + What To Do

-There aren’t many buildings like Kellie’s Castle in Malaysia, so taking a look through its history will help paint a better picture of how unique Kellie’s castle is.
+There aren’t many buildings like Kellie’s Castle in Malaysia, so looking through its history will help paint a better picture of how unique Kellie’s castle is.

 The story begins with the owner, William Kellie Smith.